Code: BNHJSPrint page

 You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
 Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.

 Whether you’re a big fan of our greatest living(?) playwright or not sure what all the fuss is about, this holiday is for you.
-Today we visit the beautifully preserved Tudor farmhouse long associated with the family of Mary Arden, Shakespeare’s mother, followed by a matinee performance of Macbeth at the world-renowned Royal Shakespeare Theatre.
+Today we visit the beautifully preserved Tudor farmhouse long associated with the family of Mary Arden, Shakespeare’s mother, followed by a matinee performance of Troilus & Cressida at the world-renowned Royal Shakespeare Theatre.
 An experience not to be missed.

 Shakespeare’s birthplace & and a walking tour